joeattardi/codekata/wordchains/README.md

 For example, a word chain from "cat" to "dog" looks like this: cat -> cot -> dot -> dog

-The solution I implemented builds a graph of all the interconnected words, starting with the start word.
-Then, it uses a breadth-first search to find the shortest path between the start word and end word.
+The solution I implemented does a breadth-first search of the graph of words.
+The graph is built on-the-fly as the breadth-first search runs, rather than creating the full graph ahead of time.
+This saves on memory used by the word graph.

 This one was a real challenge for me.
 I haven't done anything with graphs since college!